Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 ```

 You might have noticed that we now have _two_ methods for Cat called `get_name()`, one in `impl Cat`, and one in
 `impl Animal for Cat`.
-That's actually ok, but we probably don't want two methods that do the same thing, what happens
+That's actually ok, but is indicative of a code smell.
+What happens if we want to add more
-if we want to add more functionality to the getter, we'd have to remember to update both.
-It'd be better to call the
+functionality to the getter?
+We'd have to remember to update both.
+It'd be better to call the underlying
-underlying `Cat::get_name` from `Animal::get_name`, but how do we do that?
+`Cat::get_name` from `Animal::get_name`, but how do we do that?

 Have you noticed that when calling methods with the dot syntax, eg, `yuki.get_name()`, even though the methods first
 argument is `&self` (or similar), we don't actually pass anything in here, this argument is skipped when calling.
 This
 is because when we call a method with the dot syntax, we call it on a specific instance, so Rust, like many similar
 languages, can infer the value of `self` (or `this` in some languages) to be the instance the method was called on.

-But, we can also call the method directly and manually pass in the value of `self`.
+We can also call the method directly and manually pass in the value of `self`.
 For example, in the method
 `Animal::get_name` we could call the `Cat` method of the same name, manually passing in `self`.
 This lets Rust know that
 it should call the `Cat` implementation of `get_name`.
 Now the behaviour of `Animal::get_name` for `Cat` will always be
 the same as `Cat::get_name` even if we change the later method in the future.